 - Organization – Keeping track of medications, collecting information about client conditions, and creating treatment plans for caregivers and family members are all responsibilities of a home health aide.
 Remaining organized will help your home health aide with the various duties of their job.

 - Confidence – Another great way to build trust among clients is to demonstrate confidence in the tasks that are being done.
-Even if you hire a home health aide without any prior experience in the particular role, they should be able to have confidence in their ability to do their job.
+Even if you hire a home health aide without any prior experience in the particular role, they should be able to have confidence in their ability to do their job — especially if you offer on-the-job training.

 - Communication – Home health aides will be communicating with your other staff members as well as patient family members and doctors or nurses.
 It’s vital that your new hire can communicate effectively with various types of people and in high-stress situations.